masonj188/ganalyze/README.md

 ## Building from Source

+In order to clone this repo, you must have [git-lfs](https://git-lfs.github.com/) installed.

 Building and running Ganalyze should be done in a Python 3.6 virtual environment.
 Run `go build` from the repository's root directory, then `cd python` and run `./installember.sh`.

 ## Usage